Calculating holiday pay Holiday entitlement

-When an employee or worker takes holiday, they should get the same pay when they're on holiday as when they're at work – whatever their working pattern.
+When an employee takes holiday, they should get the same pay when they're on holiday as when they're at work.

 Some employers might offer better holiday pay schemes.
-You should check your contract.
+Employees should check their contract.

 Holiday pay calculations can be based on: